7 Ways to Score Amazon Prime Membership Deals

 Use the Amazon Shopping App

 If you don't already have the Amazon Shopping app on your phone, and you're a devoted Prime member, you're definitely missing out.
 You can do so much more than just shop with it!
 For instance, maybe you're eyeing some furniture but aren't sure how it'll look in your space.
 There's a good chance you can use the augmented reality function in the camera app to get an idea of how that comfy-looking sofa will work in your living room.
-The camera function also lets you scan barcodes for easy ordering — or reordering.
+The camera function also lets you scan bar codes for easy ordering — or reordering.

 Plan Ahead for Lightning Deals

-Even better is that Prime members can take a look at Prime Early Access Deals.
+Even better is that Prime members can take a look at Prime Early Access deals.
 While you can still watch them even if you aren't a Prime member, it's better if you are.
 Prime members get access to these offers 30 minutes before anyone else.

 Take Advantage of Coupons